-To address this challenge, researchers supported by the Development Impact Lab (DIL) at UC Berkeley have developed the Community Cellular Network (CCN), formerly known as the Village Base Station.
-The CCN is a complete “network-in-a-box”, enabling local communities to both own and operate their own cellular systems.
+Researchers supported by CEGA’s Development Impact Lab (DIL) initiative developed the Community Cellular Network (CCN), formerly known as the Village Base Station.
+The CCN is a complete “network-in-a-box,” enabling local communities to both own and operate their own cellular systems.
 The network is designed for the world’s most remote communities and can be deployed by people with limited technical skills.
-At its core the technology is a village base station, or cell phone tower.
-Each CCN is costs less than 1/10th the price of traditional cellular equipment, and its low power consumption enables it run solely on solar or micro-hydro power.
+At its core, the technology is a village base station, or cell phone tower.
+Each CCN costs less than 1/10th the price of traditional cellular equipment, and its low power consumption enables it to run solely on solar or micro-hydro power.
 The network can provide kilometers of coverage to local communities.

 Design & Dev by Wonderland Collective